Curtis Island (New Zealand): Geography and geomorphology

 Curtis Island lies in the Kermadec Islands, between Tonga in the north and New Zealand in the south.
 The four other islands are Raoul Island and Macauley Island 35 km north of Curtis, Cheeseman Island next to Curtis and L'Esperance 83 km to its south.
 Cheeseman Island lies west-northwest from Curtis and is separated from the latter by the less than 1 km wide Stella Passage.

 The island has a surface area of 42–52 ha.
 Cliffs surround a central plateau at about 100 m elevation and on the northeastern side continue below sea level.
 There are no known beaches.
 Two gaps in the cliffs are The Chasm to the southeast and former Macdonald Cove to the northwest.
 The island lies at the western side of a 6.5 km wide shoal at less than 250 m depth on the Kermadec Ridge.
 Bouldery reefs occur at 25 m depth.
-The total volume of the volcano, including its submarine sector, is about 41 km3, and it features a caldera.
+The total volume of the volcano, including its submarine sector, is about 41 km3, and it features a 7 × 6 km wide caldera.
+The deepest point of the caldera is 400 m below sea level.

 At the centre of the island, slightly offset to the northwest, lies a 400–450 ft deep, elliptical, maximally 200 m wide volcanic crater with a surface area of 31000 m2 at 10 m above sea level.
 North-south trending fractures in the island appear to have influenced the formation and shape of the crater.
 There is a breach on the northern side and a warm stream drains the crater into the sea northwest of the island.
 A second crater is found on the southeastern side of the island.
 This highest elevation is 47 m.